If you’re reading this, you’re likely struggling with cart abandonment.

 Adding testimonials to popups, then, is a cart abandonment strategy few marketers leverage.
 You can also enhance your popups by personalizing them based on the items your prospects are interested in.

-For example, if a visitor has a hair care product in their cart, you could show them a popup with a testimonial from that category.
+For example, if a visitor has a hair care product in their cart, you could show them an onsite campaign with a testimonial from that category.

 Similarly, if they have wellness products in their cart, you could show a campaign like this: